Specify Signal Ranges

 , which is the default value.

-If you use modeling constructs such as bus signals, data stores, and Stateflow® charts, you can use different techniques to specify design range information.
+If you use modeling constructs such as buses, data stores, and Stateflow® charts, you can use different techniques to specify design range information.
 Use the information in the table.

 Numerically complex signal